What’s Better Canary, Piper, Angee, Nest Cam, or Nest IQ?By - 08/01/2017

 All of the cameras support Android and iOS.
 Nest Cam and Canary also work with Apple TV.

 For as long as I’ve been using it, Canary’s app has been easy to use.
-The app lets you view video footage as well as set alerts.
-It also helps you track air quality and analyze your home’s activity, though I’ve found this feature to be useless.
+The app lets you view live and recorded video footage as well as set alerts for air quality, motion, and connection (i.e. if your camera goes offline).

-The only issue I’ve had with Canary’s app is the same issue I’ve had with other camera apps; occasionally there is a serious lag when viewing video from a remote location.
+The only issue I’ve had with Canary’s app is the same issue I’ve had with other camera apps; occasionally there is a lag when viewing video from a remote location.
 If you’re worried about something and want to check in, this can be frustrating.
-Viewing video when you’re connected to Wi-Fi is much better than using 3G or 4G.
+Viewing video when you’re connected to Wi-Fi is faster than using 3G or 4G; however, a recent update to the Canary app specifically targeted the lag and they’ve reduced the average wait time to under 6 seconds.

-Canary’s Apple TV app allows you to view a live video stream and view recorded clips from all of your Canary cameras.
+Canary has other apps too including one for Apple Watch, Android Wear, and Apple TV.
+Their Apple TV app allows you to view a live video stream and view recorded clips from all of your Canary cameras.
+Finally, they do have a web app, but you must be a Canary Member in order to access this feature.

 Piper’s mobile app can be used to set up modes and alerts.
 Alerts can be sent via text, email, or phone call.
 Of all the apps, Piper’s app is the most robust.
 This is both good and bad.
 When I worked for another website, I had several readers who worked as engineers.
 They loved Piper and loved the app.
 Most people aren’t engineers and they don’t think like engineers, and for them, Piper’s app can be overwhelming.